Healthdirect Free Australian health advice you can count on.

 How do I dispose of medicines safely?

 Keep dihydrocodeine out of reach of children and pets.
-Never throw medicines into a garbage bin or flush them down the toilet — this is dangerous to others and harmful to the environment.
+Never throw medicines into a garbage bin or flush them down the toilet.
+This is dangerous to others and harmful to the environment.

 Resources and support

-Asking about your treatment or medication is important to help you understand your options.
-Here's a guide to questions to ask your pharmacist or doctor before taking a medicine.
+Asking about your treatment or medicine is important to help you understand your options.
+Here's a guide to questions you should ask your pharmacist or doctor before taking any medicine.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: January 2021
+Last reviewed: May 2023

 Back To Top